-For summer trips, we typically recommend lightweight, waterproof raingear.
-But, if you’re traveling at a colder time of year, you may want to bring rain gear that is not only waterproof, but has a little bit of insulation built in.
+For summer trips, we typically recommend lightweight, waterproof rain gear.
+But, if you’re traveling at a colder time of year, you may want to bring waterproof rain gear with a little bit of insulation built in.

-Beanies are in on cold weather river trips!
-So are gloves, neoprene or wools socks, and any other little items that will help you stay just a bit warmer.
+Beanies on cold-weather river trips can be small item with a big impacts on cold weather trips!
+So are gloves, neoprene or wool socks, and any other little items that will help you stay just a bit warmer.
+Those small things can be easy to add to your bag without sacrificing space.

 Check the weather before your trip.